 Know your Audience: Find out the demographic (age, income, etc) of your audience.
 It can give you insight on what time(s) they maybe online, using Instagram and scrolling through.

 For example: If your have a restaurant, posting a picture of your lunch menu before peak lunch hours would be best time for because your target audience would be on their phone at that time trying to decide where and what to eat.

-Experiment: Nothing's wrong with following standard best time to post but if you really want to see results try posting at various hours or days and not which days and times get the most likes, comments and engagements.
-You can try these Later’s “Best Time to Post” on Instagram, for the best time to post according to 12 million Instagram posts.
+Experiment: Nothing’s wrong with following standard best time to post but if you really want to see results try posting at various hours or days and not which days and times get the most likes, comments, followers, and engagements.
+You can try our “Best Time to Post” on Instagram, for the best time to post.

 It is a bit of work but it pays off in the end because you’ll understand your audience and know your own best time to post.

 Find your Brand’s Voice